This post may contain affiliate links. Please read my disclosure policy.

 Strength training is the number one way to sculpt your body, achieve vegan weight gain, and build curves (naturally that is).
 Repeat after me; “muscles are curves, muscles are curves, muscles are curves!”
 Okay you get the point lol

-In the Summer Olympics both marathon runners and sprinters compete.
-(Follow me, I promise there is a point to this.)
-Marathon runners do not weight train.
-Their primary focus is to run far and fast for as long as they can.
-So when they are in the gym, their workout regimen consist of….well, running.
 On the other hand sprinters primary focus is to move with force and power.
 So their workout routine includes weight lifting which in turns gives their body more curves and shape.
-(Have you see seen the butt on a sprinter?
-Gives me a run for my money honey!)
-This is a prime example on why lifting weights is CRUCIAL in building curves.
+This is a prime example of why lifting weights is CRUCIAL in building curves.

 “But Gina I do not want to get big and look like a man!”
 Lifting weights will NOT make you overly muscular.
 It’s very difficult for men to become super muscular without body enhancements and they naturally have testosterone.
 So we ladies have nothing to worry about.

 Where your mind goes, your body follows.
 If you believe in your mind that you can accomplish vegan weight gain your body will follow suit.

 The reason I was able to keep going on my journey is that I had a STRONG belief that I could build curves without consuming animal products.
 PLUS I was determined to prove naysayers wrong.
 That mindset motivated me to do the necessary actions needed (dieting and exercising) even when progress was slow.
 Have a vision for yourself how you desire to be and always keep that image constantly in your head.